-ESOS and Energy Audits – What You Need to Know
+ESOS Compliance and Energy Audits – What You Need to Know

 The Government has developed the Energy Saving Opportunity Scheme (ESOS) in order to comply with the Article 8(4) requirement.
 The scheme seeks to minimize the administrative burden on business, including by realizing synergies with existing policies and requirements, such as the CRC Energy Efficiency Scheme.
 At the same time, the Government also aims to maximize the energy efficiency and economic gains from the scheme.